Deckhouse Kubernetes Platform (DKP) supports four ways to connect an application to the monitoring system:

 prometheus.deckhouse.io/port: "8061" # By default, the service port with the name http-metrics or https-metrics will be used.

-prometheus.deckhouse.io/allow-unready-pod: "true" # By default, pods NOT in Ready state are ignored.
+prometheus.deckhouse.io/allow-unready-pod: "true" # By default, Pods NOT in Ready state are ignored.

-prometheus.deckhouse.io/sample-limit: "5000" # By default, no more than 5000 metrics are accepted from one pod.
+prometheus.deckhouse.io/sample-limit: "5000" # By default, no more than 5000 metrics are accepted from a single Pod.

 spec: